iescandon/day-planner/README.md

 ## Description

-This website is designed as an application to quiz the user on their knowledge of coding.
-User goes through the quiz by clicking on buttons and submits their results using a form.
-As soon as quiz has been initiated timer is counting down and scores are being kept.
-If user gets an answer correctly they get points added to their score.
-If the user gets an answer incorrect they lose 5 seconds off of their time.
-The user is informed of whether their answer was correct or incorrect.
-If the user was incorrect they are also informed of which answer was the correct answer.
-Results are displayed at the end of the quiz or when time runs out.
-User types their initials and their initials and scores are then stored into local storage.
-Local storage can be cleared.
-HTML and CSS is designed to be make the application easy to use and understand.
+This website is designed to function as an interactive day planner.
+It allows the user to plan their day by simply typing in the hour block and clicking the save button.
+The information gets saved and set back into the local page with help from local storage.
+CSS classes and JS help keep the current hour red, the past hours grey, and the future hours green.
+Current date is being displayed at the top of the page.
+Clear button is provided at the top to help clear the planner.

 ## Table of Contents (Optional)